jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 >
 > As I draw closer, the mermaid bristles and booms, "HEY.
 BACK THE FUCK UP.
 I'M PROTECTING THIS TIME."

-This was a *Holy Shit, Obviously* moment for me.
-Marisa (and I, and probably everyone else ever) was looking at time all wrong.
+And then I had one of those realizations that seemed so obvious in retrospect: Marisa, and I, and probably everyone else ever — **we were looking at time all wrong.**

 ## A Shift in the Realities of Time

 Let's get deep(ly unscientific) for a minute and talk about time, as it exists in our current realities.

 Time flows through a mysterious hole in the universe, originating from a much-debated wellspring just beyond our comprehension.
-Time rains down upon us from the fourth dimension or whatever, and we're all given the opportunity to use a finite amount of it.
+So time rains down upon us from the fourth dimension or whatever, and we're all given the opportunity to use a finite amount of it — until we run out of time and die.

 And that's where the fundamental misunderstanding comes in.

-### How we think time works.
+### We pretend time can be spent...

+{{% caption src="/images/better-way-to-spend-time.jpg"
+            align="alignright"
+            alt="There are better ways to spend my time." %}}
+  We seem to think we can save up our time until we're ready to use it.
+{{% /caption %}}

-There's a delusion that, with an appropriate container, we can store time.
-We say things like, "I don't want to spend my time that way," and imagine ourselves catching those few hours in a jar, to be spent later.
+There's a delusion that, with an appropriate container, we can store our time for later.
+We say things like, "I don't want to spend my time that way," and imagine ourselves catching those unused hours in a jar, to be spent when we _do_ want to spend our time some way.

-We picture it as a liquid, like water, that can be dammed, captured, stoppered, stored, labeled, and consumed at a later date.
+**We picture time as a liquid, like water, that can be dammed, diverted, stoppered, stored, labeled, and used at a later date.**

 Over time, the most temporally responsible among us will boast shelves upon shelves of bottled time, waiting for the right time to spend our carefully stockpiled time.
 Aging it, so to speak.

-### How time really works.
+### ...but that's not how time works.

-A better analogy for time is sunlight.
+A more accurate analogy for time is sunlight.
 Or wind.

 The world spins, and depending on where we stand on it, we get so much sunlight during the day.
 And if it's a windy day, the wind blows.

 We can't store it.
 There's no bottle-aged sunshine.
 You can't crack open a can of Blustery October Morning on a stifling July afternoon.

-Time, like sunlight and wind, is a linear, nontransferable resource.
-It happens once, and then it's over. **Time passes and is lost, whether you had something valuable to spend it on or not.**
+Time — like sunlight and wind — is a linear, nontransferable resource.
+It happens once, and then it's over. **Time passes and is lost, whether you "spent it" on something valuable or not.**

 ## The Two Possible Outcomes of Passing Time